beameio/beame-sdk/README.md

 ***
 ##Get started in minutes
 ###Quick start by following instructions below
-####Install the Beame SDK by running
+Install the Beame SDK by running
 `npm install -g beame-sdk`
-####Register as a developer by submitting form at [https://registration.beameio.net/](#https://registration.beameio.net/)
+Register as a developer, by submitting form at [https://registration.beameio.net/](#https://registration.beameio.net/)
-####Copy the command from the email
-It should look like this:
+Copy the command from reply email, It should look like:
 `beame creds createDeveloper --developerFqdn ndfxfyerylk6uvra.v1.beameio.net --uid 1d138bfc-4a37-48e7-a60d-0190037fda5f`
-####Run your first HTTPS server:
+Start your first HTTPS server by running:
 `beame servers startFirstBeameNode`
-it will print out to you something that will look like: `Server started on https://fdddr5ggsyzhk6m8.v1.r.p.edge.eu-central-1b-1.v1.p.beameio.net this is a publicly accessible address`
+it should print to your console something like:
+`Server started on https://fdddr5ggsyzhk6m8.v1.r.p.edge.eu-central-1b-1.v1.p.beameio.net this is a publicly accessible address`
 *Done*.
 You have your public HTTPS server running.
 Just copy-paste the address to a web browser.
 ***
 ***
 #Beame.io Networking Solution Overview